KNOWLEDGE TRANSFER

 Belgian success story in CERN knowledge transfer

 The RFQ developed for use in MACHINA is 1 metre in length, but other versions are being used elsewhere in society.
 Firstly, a 2-metre long version is being utilised as the first accelerating structure for a LINAC (Linear Accelerator) developed for hadron therapy, an innovative technique to fight cancer.
-Secondly, the RFQ will have an educational use; CERN is going to use it in a future education and exhibition centre called Science Gateway.
+Secondly, the RFQ will have an educational use.
+CERN is going to use it in a future education and exhibition centre called Science Gateway.
 For the first time in the world, the public will be able to approach an accelerator and see live beams of protons traveling several centimetres in the air.

 Image removed.